sanjitdp/sanjitdp.github.io/_posts/2023-05-25-integral-convergence.md

 - TOC
 {:toc}

 Here are a few examples where I figure out when an indefinite integral converges.
-There are only really a few tricks that get used over and over again (Abel's criterion, contour integration, repeated application of l'Hôpital's rule, etc.), so I figured it would be nice to collect some of these tricks in this post.
+There are only really a few tricks that get used over and over again (Abel's criterion, contour integration, repeated application of l'Hôpital's rule, etc.), so I figured it would be nice to collect some of these tricks in this note.
 These examples are both integrals I worked with last year when I was learning real analysis from Rudin.

 # Example #1